HarryLovesCode/Vulkan-API-Book/chap8/chap8.md

 # `VkImageViewCreateInfo`

-For the next few sections, we'll be back in our `initSwapchain` method.
-We'll start with our `for` loop where we will be setting image layouts and creating image views.
+For this chapter, we'll be back in our `initSwapchain` method.
+We'll start with a `for` loop where we will be setting image layouts and creating image views.
 It will look like this:

 ```cpp
 for (uint32_t i = 0; i < imageCount; i++) {